Indications for bibliographic citations

 • IG Galàn, “Unlearning Ableism: Design Knowledge, Contested Models, and the Experience of Disability in 1970s Berkeley”, Journal of Design History, vol.36, n.1, 73-92, 2023

-A quote can be direct, indirect or paraphrased: in the first case, the words of the source are reported verbatim, copying or transcribing them in the case of audio and video, separating them from the body of the text written by you and using low quotation marks (little tip: if you want to write the low quotation marks using the keyboard, just activate the NUM LOCK on the numeric keypad and use the key combinations ALT+0171 and ALT+0187); paraphrased quotes are precisely paraphrases or re-elaborations of the concepts expressed in the source, they may or may not be separated from the text and it is good practice to indicate the author; indirect instead means the citation of an author who is in turn cited in the source you are consulting: if you are using as a source, for example, an essay, which in turn cites other works and you want to use that phrase or that period, it is It is necessary to specify that it is the author of the essay who reports it in the first place.
-In the case of a direct quotation, it may happen that you want to omit some lines or sentences from a particularly large text: just insert the wording "[...]" between the parts of the text you have selected for transcription, and the reader will know that, by consulting the source will also find the text you omitted.
-In both cases, depending on the agreements made with your supervisor, you could immediately insert footnotes after the citation which, depending on the citational style chosen, report the author, title, year of publication and/or pages of the work.
+A quote can be direct, indirect or paraphrased: in the first case, the exact words of the source are quoted, either by copying them or transcribing them in the case of audio and video, separating them from the body of your text and using low quotation marks (little tip: if you want to type low quotation marks o your keyboard, simply activate the NUM LOCK on the numeric keypad and use the key combinations ALT+0171 and ALT+0187); paraphrased quotes are precisely paraphrases or re-elaborations of the concepts expressed in the source, they may or may not be separated from the text and it is good practice to indicate the author; An indirect citation refers to quoting an author who is themselves cited in the source you are consulting: for example, if you are using an essay as your source, which in turn cites other works and you want to use that phrase or sentence, you need to specify that the author of the essay is the one who originally included it.
+In the case of a direct quotation, you may sometimes want to omit some lines or sentences from a particularly rich text: simply insert the notation"[...]" between the parts of the text you have selected for transcription, and the reader will know that, by consulting the source they will also find the text you omitted.
+In both cases, depending on the agreements made with your supervisor, you could include footnotes immediately after the citation which, depending on the citation style chosen, will list the author, title, year of publication and/or pages of the work.

-Naturally, it is possible to insert the 4 points in a different order, perhaps moving the last one to the third position so as to provide the user with an explanation on the topic by narrowing the field from time to time (bibliography in general > cite in the text > indicate author and work>how to do it).
+Naturally, it is possible to insert the 4 points in a different order, perhaps moving the last one to the third position so as to provide the user with an explanation on the topic by narrowing the focus step by step (bibliography in general > cite in the text > indicate author and work>how to do it).